 Please feel free to contact the Michigan Senior Olympics with your comments and concerns!

-Confirmed Events – Online Registration will open July 1st
+Confirmed Events – Online Registration now open

 Basketball Skills Challenge (Free Throw & 3 Pt Contest)